SimplePDF/simplepdf-embed/documentation/IFRAME.md

 ```

 ## Iframe Communication
-When your users interact with the editor, the Iframe sends events that can allow you to reconcile data on your side or remove the `Iframe` from your app once a submission has been
+When your users interact with the editor, the Iframe sends events that can allow you to reconcile data on your side or remove the `Iframe` from your app once a submission has been successfully sent.

 Currently two events are sent by the Iframe:
 - `DOCUMENT_LOADED`, containing the `document_id`: the document has been successfully loaded